2018 Birmingham Classic

 The 2018 Birmingham Classic (also known as the Nature Valley Classic for sponsorship reasons) was a women's tennis tournament played on outdoor grass courts.
 It was the 37th edition of the event, and a Premier tournament on the 2018 WTA Tour.
-It took place at the Edgbaston Priory Club in Birmingham, United Kingdom, on 18–24 June 2018.
+It was contested at the Edgbaston Priory Club in Birmingham, United Kingdom, 18 - 24 June 2018.
+Petra Kvitová successfully defended its 2017 singles title.